What is new driver insurance?

 Covers you for injury caused to other people and damage caused to their property

 Like ‘third party only’ but adds cover in case your car is stolen or damaged by fire

 The same as ‘third party fire and theft’ but also covers you for damage you do to your own car

 The cost of premiums for first-time drivers is dependent on the age of the driver.
 If you’re over 25 then you’ll typically pay less than younger drivers.
 That’s not just great news, it’s recognition that life experience makes for safer drivers.

-Keeping your car in a garage overnight can bring your premium down.
+Keeping your car in a garage overnight can help bring your premium down.
 Installing an alarm, tracking device, or immobiliser could too.

 It might seem obvious but the less you’re on the road, the less likely you are to be in an accident.
-By only driving when it would be inconvenient not to do so, insurers will lower your premium.
+By only driving when it would be inconvenient not to do so, insurers are likely to lower your premium.

 If you’re confident of not having to make a claim, a higher voluntary excess can reduce your premium.
 This is great if you intend to drive in quieter areas, where you’re less likely to experience any bumps.

 Not claiming on your insurance in the first year can reduce your premium in the second.
 This saving increases with each year you don’t lodge a claim.

 Prices, policies and your own circumstances change.
 When you come to the end of your cover, talk to your account manager about how you can save money.

 Monthly payments may seem appealing at first, but they’ll end up costing you more in the long run.
 A lump annual payment may reduce your premium.